-Here, amid woodlands and fields that once formed the estate of Reverend Jonathan Odell, people find space to play and commune with nature in all seasons of the year.
-The Odell family called their vast estate Rookwood, a name which today survives on the avenue leading to Odell Park’s main entrance.
-Officially proclaimed in 1954, the park has been enhanced with lawns, duck ponds, a deer pen and a multi-purpose visitors centre which the Queen Mother opened in 1967.
+Within the grounds that were once part of Reverend Jonathan Odell’s extensive estate, now known as woodlands and fields, individuals find room to engage in leisure activities and connect with nature throughout the year.
+The Odell family christened their sizable estate “Rookwood,” a moniker that presently adorns the avenue directing to the primary entrance of Odell Park.
+Officially established in 1954, the park has been beautified with manicured lawns, tranquil duck ponds, a deer enclosure, and a versatile visitors centre, inaugurated by the Queen Mother in 1967.